-Chenoa Fund is an affordable housing program administered by CBC Mortgage Agency (CBCMA), a federally chartered governmental entity.
-CBCMA’s mission is to increase affordable and sustainable homeownership, specifically for creditworthy, low- and moderate-income individuals.
+Chenoa Fund is an affordable housing program administered by CBC Mortgage Agency (CBCMA), a federally chartered government entity.
+CBCMA’s mission is to increase affordable and sustainable homeownership specifically for creditworthy, low- to moderate-income individuals.
 CBCMA partners with quality mortgage lenders on a correspondent basis.

-CBCMA provides a second mortgage in an amount of 3.5% to meet the down payment requirement and assist with some of the closing costs for borrowers that qualify for a 97% LTV Conventional Loan.
-Borrowers receiving this assistance must meet the guidelines outlined for the conventional standard 97% LTV loans or HomeReady®* program.
-1
+CBCMA provides a second mortgage of 3.5% to meet the down payment required on 97% LTV conventional loans, and to assist with some of the closing costs.
+Borrowers receiving this assistance must meet the guidelines outlined for conventional standard 97% LTV loans or the HomeReady®* program.1

-*Neither the Chenoa Fund, CBCMA nor any of their products are approved by or affiliated with Fannie Mae®.
-It is the originating lender’s responsibility to ensure that the use of CBCMA second mortgages, the CBCMA first mortgage, and combination of the CBCMA first and second mortgages are compliant with Fannie Mae® requirements.
+*Neither Chenoa Fund, CBCMA, nor any of their products are approved by or affiliated with Fannie Mae®.
+It is the originating lender’s responsibility to ensure that the use of CBCMA second mortgages, the first mortgage, and combination of the CBCMA second mortgage and the first mortgage are compliant with Fannie Mae® requirements.

 How do you qualify for the Chenoa Fund Conventional program?

 In order to qualify for the Chenoa Fund Conventional program, the borrower must meet program criteria, including the following: